djiesr/ThermoMaven-ha/README.md

 - Devices are paired with your account in the mobile app
 - Devices are powered on and connected to WiFi
 - Your ThermoMaven credentials are correct
+- Are you set the same country of your app

 ### MQTT Connection Issues